BENEFITS TO AURORA

 Enhanced Reliability and Resiliency

 Aurora’s water comes primarily from surface water from three river basins — the South Platte (50%), the Colorado (25%) and the Arkansas (25%).
 The water from the Colorado and Arkansas River basins are transported into the South Platte by the Otero pipeline.
-Like many cities, Aurora’s water infrastructure is aging and susceptible to repairs and outages.
+Like many cities, Aurora’s water infrastructure is aging which makes it more susceptible to outages that are both planned and unplanned.
 Climate change has created prolonged periods of droughts, flooding and increased the incidence of wildfires.
-Wild Horse would allow Aurora to continue to draw and store water through the Otero pipeline, enhancing the water system’s reliability and resiliency during inevitable emergencies.
+Wild Horse Reservoir would allow Aurora to continue to draw on stored water in the event of an Otero Conveyance System outage, enhancing the water system’s reliability and resiliency during emergencies.
 Another bucket to store water gives Aurora more flexibility in managing these critical water rights.

 Meeting Future Demand through Potable Reuse